The Tits alternative for finite rank median spaces: Preliminaries.

-We are left to show that each $\mc{M}_i$ contains at least two points; we construct points $x_i,x_i'\in X$ such that $\wh{\nu}(\mscr{H}(x_i|x_i')\cap\mscr{H}_i)>0$.
+We are left to show that each $\mc{M}_i$ contains at least two points.
+We construct points $x_i,x_i'\in X$ such that $\wh{\nu}(\mscr{H}(x_i|x_i')\cap\mscr{H}_i)>0$.
 Pick any $\mf{h}_i\in\mscr{H}_i$; by Proposition~\ref{all about halfspaces}, replacing $\mf{h}_i$ with its complement if necessary, we can assume that there exists $x_i\not\in\overline{\mf{h}_i}$.
 Let $x_i'$ be the gate-projection of $x_i$ to $\overline{\mf{h}_i}$.
 None of the halfspaces in $\mscr{H}(x_i|x_i')$ is transverse to $\mf{h}_i$, thus $\mscr{H}(x_i|x_i')\setminus\mscr{K}$ is contained in $\mscr{H}_i$ and has positive measure. \end{proof}

 In particular, $\text{rank}(X_1\x X_2)=\text{rank}(X_1)+\text{rank}(X_2)$.
 We say that $X$ is \emph{irreducible} if it cannot be split nontrivially as a product $X_1\x X_2$.
-We remark that in parts~2 and~3 of Corollary~\ref{products}, the sets $\mscr{H}_i$ are \emph{not} required to have positive measure, but simply to be nonempty.
-The following is immediate from Corollary~\ref{products}:
+We remark that in parts~$(2)$ and~$(3)$ of Proposition~\ref{products}, the sets $\mscr{H}_i$ are \emph{not} required to have positive measure, but simply to be nonempty.
+The following is immediate from Proposition~\ref{products}:

 \begin{lem} If $X=X_1\x X_2$, we have $\overline X=\overline X_1\x\overline X_2$. \end{lem}